• Skip to main content

 • Fill 'em up!
 Top tender butter lettuce leaves with the flavorful filling then add simple toppings.

-These Asian lettuce wraps are:
+These Asian beef lettuce wraps are:

 • Healthy!
 The addition of brown rice adds fiber.